Season Summary: 1979

 With it seemingly impossible to have a worse season than the previous one, Williamstown started the year well with three wins from the first four games, including a 92-point victory over Sunshine at Pt Gellibrand in round 4, and the side found itself in fourth position on the ladder.
 By round 15 the team was in third spot after four consecutive victories, including an 86-point win at home against Box Hill.
 Another big win at home against Werribee in round 17 secured a finals spot, with the side finishing fourth on percentage from Northcote with a 12-6 record.
 The Seagulls were once again a force to be reckoned with at home, losing just one game at Pt Gellibrand for the whole year to Oakleigh in round 7.

 Williamstown met Mordialloc in the first semi-final at Toorak Park before a crowd of 3,000 and, in a dismal performance, could only manage three goals in a 68-point loss to the Bloodhounds.
 The Seconds also were beaten in the semi-final but the Club's Thirds, under fourth-year coach Gary Ward, brother of champion player, Daryl Ward, did bring some consolation though, winning the premiership to top off a terrific season, downing Werribee 17.15.117 to 15.10.100.
 Best players were John Cutajar, John Murphy, Phil Chapman, Paul Sinnott, Craig Dooley and Wayne Byrne.
 It was to be Ward's final season in charge of the Thirds.
 Captain Phil Chapman, who booted 5 goals in the grand final, won both the league best & fairest (Gomez Medal) and leading goalkicker (Sol Alexander) awards with 132.
-This was his second leading goalscorer trophy, and he averaged in excess of seven goals per game in his two years with the Thirds.
+This was his second consecutive leading goalscorer trophy, and he averaged in excess of seven goals per game in his two years with the Thirds.
 Phil would go on to play 19 senior games from 1980-82 and kick a total of 53 goals.